 This disposable income was compared to typical payments on the average student debt balance of a 2014 graduate in each state.
 This was based on a 10-year repayment term, assuming a 4% interest rate.

-In line with federal standards for student loan affordability, student loan monthly payments equal to 10 percent or less of monthly disposable income were considered affordable.
+In line with federal standards for student loan affordability, student loan monthly payments equal to 10% or less of monthly disposable income were considered affordable.

 *Note: North Dakota was excluded from this study due to insufficient data on student loan borrowing in the state.